bluepropane/rndm/README.md

 Full-fledged Web 2.0 Single Page App boilerplate that is ready to be deployed as a containerized docker application

 - continuous development using mounted volumes in docker containers
-- production web server on gunicorn
+- production web server on [gunicorn](http://gunicorn.org/)
 - MySQL db (ready to deploy with docker-compose)
 - python 3.6/django 2.0
 - you define the project structure you want before the boilerplate is created, using a JSON config file (see `rndm_conf.json`)
 - `virtualenv` for development

+## Introduction
+RNDM was built with the following objectives in mind:
+- **Replicability & Portability**
+- **Rapid prototyping (hackathons, MVP, etc):** RNDM wires up the entire web stack from the start so that you/your development team can focus on building the API and web interface.

 ## Requirements
 RNDM has been tested on the following setup: